Donny Grant: Club career

-A goalkeeper, Grant started his career in 1998 at Limonense and moved abroad to join Salvadoran side FAS in summer 2001.
+Grant started his career in 1998 at Limonense and moved abroad to join Salvadoran side FAS in summer 2001.
 He left them for Santos de Guápiles in February 2002 only to join Pérez Zeledón after half a season.
 He later played for Cartaginés and San Carlos, where he forced his way out in summer 2011 to sign for Saprissa.

 International career

 He made his debut for Costa Rica in a February 2005 UNCAF Nations Cup match against Panama and earned a total of 8 caps, scoring no goals.
 He represented his country at the 2005 and 2011 UNCAF Nations Cups.
 He was a non-playing squad member at both the 2005 and 2011 CONCACAF Gold Cup.

 His final international was a December 2011 friendly match against Cuba.